gnss-ro/aws-opendata/awsgnssroutils/README.md

 needs to refresh the metadata.
 Prepopulating the metadata is done as...

 ```
-from awsgnssroutils.database import populate
+> from awsgnssroutils.database import populate
-populate()
+> populate()
 ```

 If a user erases metadata files in the metadata root path, future queries will still function correctly, but they will have to repopulate the metadata, thereby greatly increasing the wall clock time of queries.

+## Database

+The module *awsgnssroutils.database* defines two classes: *RODatabaseClient* and *OccList*.
+The firstcreates a portal to a database of RO metadata, and the second is an instanceof a list of radio occultations (ROs).
+Each are described below.

-### Executing queries
+### *RODatabaseClient*

+Create an instance of a portal to a metadata on all RO data in the AWS Registry of Open Data.
+This tool is made efficient by storing metadata used in previous queries on the local file system.
+Subsequent queries will find this metadata on the local file system and will not spend valuable wall clock time repeating the download of the metadata of interest.
+The same holds true for RO data files themselves: previously downloaded data are stored on the local file system.
+The user is free to clear out these local "mirrors" of the metadata and data, but this will penalize future efficiency for the gain of local disk space.

-All queries to the AWS repository of RO data is done through an instance of the RODatabaseClient class, which serves as a portal to the AWS repository.
+**Executing queries.** All queries to the AWS repository of RO data are executed through an instance of the *RODatabaseClient* class.
 The results of queries are instances of class OccList.
 Create an instance of the portal class by...

 ```
 > from awsgnssroutils.database import RODatabaseClient
 > rodb = RODatabaseClient()
 ```

-It is designed to auto re-authenticate.
+in which *rodb* is an interface directly to the AWS S3 bucket to access the metadata.
+If metadata has not been prepopulated, queries can be slow.
 If authentication is needed for access to an AWS S3 bucket, this class will automatically re-authenticate without user interference.

-creates a database interface directly to the AWS S3 bucket to access the metadata.
-This interface is slow but requires no local disk space.

-By specifying "update" as True, the local repository is updated at the instantiation of rodb.
-The update compares metadata in the repository of metadata on the local file system to the same metadata files in the AWS Registry of Open Data and updates the local metadata as needed.
-The update does not add any "new" metadata files to the local repository.

 There are two methods to create a list of occultations through the database client.
 One is to perform an inquiry in which missions and/or